 With not many leads, Mary’s case quickly started to get cold.
 Her family and many experts claimed that the way the news was portrayed in the media also did not help her case.
 A forensic and clinical psychologist said, “With a headline like ‘Go-go girl found dead,’ the implications are clear.
 There’s this unspoken attitude that if this person hadn’t been doing this thing, then they wouldn’t have gotten killed.
 When, of course, the reality is that there’s no link between her profession and the crime.”

-Mary’s case remained cold for 23 years until one of her daughters, Donna Wyble, decided to step forward and find out what had happened to her; she connected with Rosalie and met her in San Diego.
+Mary’s case remained cold for 23 years until one of her daughters, Donna Wyble, decided to step up and find out what had happened to her; she connected with Rosalie and met her in San Diego.
 The women started visiting law enforcement officials until they convinced a cold case detective from the San Diego County District Attorney’s office to finally re-open the case in 1998.

 In early September 2020, the officers found a match in Pennsylvania, and 75-year-old John J. Sipos was arrested for the 51-year-old crime on October 24, 2020, at his Schnecksville home.
 He was in the Navy, stationed in California from 1963 to 1969.
 John waived his extradition from Lehigh County back to California.
 As per news reports, he claimed he had no recollection of the homicide he might have committed more than five decades ago.